-- 1. Understand how increasingly standardized data, access to third-party datasets, cheap, fast computing and easier-to-use software are collectively enabling a new age of decision making. - 2.
+- 1. Understand how increasingly standardized data, access to third-party data sets, cheap, fast computing and easier-to-use software are collectively enabling a new age of decision making. - 2.
 Be familiar with some of the enterprises that have benefited from datadriven, fact-based decision making.

 The planet is awash in data.
 Cash registers ring up transactions worldwide.
 Web browsers leave a trail of cookie crumbs nearly everywhere they go.
-And with RFID, inventory can literally announce its presence so that firms can precisely journal every hop their products make along the value chain: "I'm arriving in the warehouse," "I'm on the store shelf," "I'm leaving out the front door."
+And with radio frequency identification (RFID), inventory can literally announce its presence so that firms can precisely journal every hop their products make along the value chain: "I'm arriving in the warehouse," "I'm on the store shelf," "I'm leaving out the front door."

-A study by Gartner Research claims that the amount of data on corporate hard drives doubles every six months,Babcock, 2006. while IDC states that the collective number of those bits already exceeds the number of stars in the universe.L.
+A study by Gartner Research claims that the amount of data on corporate hard drives doubles every six months,C. Babcock, "Data, Data, Everywhere", InformationWeek, January 9, 2006. while IDC states that the collective number of those bits already exceeds the number of stars in the universe.L.
 Mearian, "Digital Universe and Its Impact Bigger Than We Thought," Computerworld, March 18, 2008.
 Wal-Mart alone boasts a data volume well over 125 times as large as the entire print collection of the U.S. Library of Congress.Derived by comparing Wal-Mart's 2.5 petabytes (E. Lai, "Teradata Creates Elite Club for Petabyte-Plus Data Warehouse Customers," Computerworld, October 18, 2008) to the Library of Congress estimate of 20 TB (D. Gewirtz, "What If Someone Stole the Library of Congress?"
 CNN.com/AC360, May 25, 2009).
 It's further noted that the Wal-Mart figure is just for data stored on systems provided by the vendor Teradata.
 Wal-Mart has many systems outside its Teradata-sourced warehouses, too.

 And with this flood of data comes a tidal wave of opportunity.
-Increasingly standardized corporate data, and access to rich, third-party datasets-all leveraged by cheap, fast computing and easier-to-use software-are collectively enabling a new age of data-driven, fact-based decision making.
+Increasingly standardized corporate data, and access to rich, third-party data sets-all leveraged by cheap, fast computing and easier-to-use software-are collectively enabling a new age of data-driven, fact-based decision making.
 You're less likely to hear old-school terms like "decision support systems" used to describe what's going on here.
-The phrase of the day is business intelligence (BI)1, a catchall term combining aspects of reporting, data exploration and ad hoc queries, and sophisticated data modeling and analysis.
-Alongside business intelligence in the new managerial

-1. A term combining aspects of reporting, data exploration and ad hoc queries, and sophisticated data modeling and analysis. lexicon is the phrase analytics2, a term describing the extensive use of data, statistical and quantitative analysis, explanatory and predictive models, and fact-based management to drive decisions and actions.T.
+The phrase of the day is business intelligence (BI), a catchall term combining aspects of reporting, data exploration and ad hoc queries, and sophisticated data modeling and analysis.
+Alongside business intelligence in the new managerial lexicon is the phrase analytics, a term describing the extensive use of data, statistical and quantitative analysis, explanatory and predictive models, and fact-based management to drive decisions and actions.T.
 Davenport and J. Harris, Competing on Analytics: The New Science of Winning (Boston: Harvard Business School Press, 2007).